-NOTE: For Windows 10 S computers, you must use a Windows computer and a USB flash drive to download and create the HP UEFI support environment because only .exe files are provided.
-For more information, see Downloading HP PC Hardware Diagnostics UEFI to a USB flash drive on page 20.
+NOTE: For some products, you must use a Windows computer and a USB flash drive to download and create the HP UEFI support environment because only .exe files are provided.
+For more information, see Downloading HP PC Hardware Diagnostics UEFI to a USB flash drive on page 14.